DevashishBhor24/AutoamationTesting/README.md

-# BANAO Automation Task
+# Android Application, REST API, UI/UX Automation Testing Project

-An Automation and Testing challenge by a startup called BANAO Technologies for hiring Interns back in 2022.
+An Automation and Testing challenge was conducted by a startup called BANAO Technologies.